cjratcliff/ml-compiled/docs/probabilistic_graphical_models.rst

 Conditional Random Field (CRF)
 ---------------------------------
+Discriminative model often used for sequential data.

 Hidden Markov Model (HMM)
 ---------------------------
-A simple sequence model in which there is an observable state and a latent state, which must be inferred.
+A simple generative sequence model in which there is an observable state and a latent state, which must be inferred.

 At each time step the model is in a latent state :math:`x_t` and outputs an observation :math:`y_t`.
 The observation is solely a function of the latent state, as is the probability distribution over the next state, :math:`x_{t+1}`.
 Hence the model obeys the `Markov property <https://ml-compiled.readthedocs.io/en/latest/probabilistic_graphical_models.html#markov-property>`_.